-3.2 Descriptive Analysis
+Descriptive Analysis

 Year of collection was available for 2,108 records, with the oldest sequence dating from 1969.
-Among these records, most sequences (n = 2,063) have been obtained since 2000 (Figure 1A).
+Among these records, most sequences (n = 2,063) have been obtained since 2000.
 Human-derived LASV sequences comprised most of the available records (67%), other host species include Mastomys natalensis (29%) and Mastomys sp.
-(3%), while Mastomys erythroleucus (n=18), Mus baoulei (n=9) and Hylomyscus pamfi (n=10) represent < 1% each (Figure 1B).
-The species sampled was not documented in 176 records.
-The majority of sequences were collected in Nigeria (56%), followed by Guinea (20%), Sierra Leone (14%), Liberia (4%) and Cote d’Ivoire (3%) with the remainder obtained from, Benin, Ghana, Mali and Togo (Figure 1C).
+(3%), while Mastomys erythroleucus (n=18), Mus baoulei (n=9) and Hylomyscus pamfi (n=10) represent < 1% each.
+The species sampled was not documented in 107 records.
+The majority of sequences were produced from samples collected in Nigeria (56%), followed by Guinea (20%), Sierra Leone (14%), Liberia (4%) and Cote d’Ivoire (3%) with the remainder obtained from, Benin, Ghana, Mali and Togo (Figure 1).

-Figure 1 – A The country of origin and year of sampling for all Lassa mammarenavirus sequences retrieved from NCBI GenBank (n=2,298).
-B Host species sampled LASV sequences were obtained by year of collection (n = 2,120).
-C Location data for the complied Lassa mammarenavirus (LASV) sequences as recorded in NCBI GenBank database.
-Country of LASV sample collection is shown by country colour (n = 2,164).
-The location of the sample (where available) is shown by the circles on the map (n = 956).
-The size of the circle corresponds to the number of samples obtained at that location.
+Figure 1 – The number of sequences, shown on a log scale, retrieved from NCBI GenBank with associated location and host for human samples (top, N = 1070) and rodent samples (bottom, N = 656).
+Sequences for human samples were clustered in Edo State, Nigeria and Eastern Province, Sierra Leone with 51 samples from the remaining endemic countries.
+Sequences from rodent samples were most commonly obtained from Faranah, Guinea and Eastern Province, Sierra Leone with 136 samples from the remaining endemic countries.
+Grey regions represent level-1 administrative areas with no sequences within countries that have at least one available sequence.
+White countries are West African countries with no available Lassa mammarenavirus sequences.

+Sequencing bias

+Combining both human and rodent derived samples, relative sequencing effort was found to be greatest in Southwest Nigeria, centered over Edo State and the border region of Guinea, Sierra Leone and Liberia centered over the Faranah.
+Nzérékoré regions of Guinea, Eastern Province of Sierra Leone and Nimba district of Liberia (Figure 2.).
+Adjusting for the reported number of cases in sensitivity analysis did not have an important effect on the geographic distribution of sequencing effort (Supplementary Figure 1.)

+Figure 2 – Modelled relative sequencing effort derived from both human and rodent samples.
+Greatest sequencing effort coincides with areas where sampling in humans (Edo, Nigeria and Kenema, Sierra Leone) and rodents (Faranah, Guinea) have historically been focussed.

-3.3 Phylogenetic Analysis
+3.4 Phylogenetic Analysis

-Sequences for each segment of LASV showed clustering according to previously documented lineages I-VII alongside geographical clustering with lineages I-III and VI present in Nigeria, lV in Liberia, Guinea and Sierra Leone, V in Mali and VII in Togo (Figure 2).
+Sequences for each segment of LASV showed clustering according to previously documented lineages I-VII alongside geographical clustering with lineages I-III and VI present in Nigeria, lV in Liberia, Guinea and Sierra Leone, V in Mali and VII in Togo (Figure 3).
 In this analysis only L segment sequences of lineage V from Cote d’Ivoire were included due to quality control exclusion criteria.
 The phylogeny of the L segment indicates an older emergence of LASV in the human population, with the most recent common ancestor (MRCA) predicted in the year 828 in Nigeria, inference based on the S segment indicates the emergence in the year 1350 (Table 1).